 Lena allowed the silence to crush the man’s feeble hope into nothing.

 His head slumped, and his struggling began anew.
-His muscles strained against themselves, and the desperation filling his soul overflowed onto the floor in streams of tears and spittle.
+The desperation filling his soul overflowed onto the floor in streams of tears and spittle.

 The blood vortex swirling around Lena tightened.
 She willed it to collapse into a series of perfect hemocrysts that bloomed in the palm of her hand.
 But she would not stop there; her goal was beyond such a mundane weapon.
 She had become far stronger than any hemomancer before her, and she was going to see to it that Tyler saw the true power of their kind.